-Japan Nakama visited the exhibition during an event hosted by Japanese sake distributor UKiYO and were fortunate enough to meet the artist and gain a sense of his collection, all whilst sipping complimentary sake.
+Japan Nakama visited the exhibition during an event hosted by Japanese sake distributor UKiYO and was fortunate enough to meet the artist and gain a sense of his collection, all whilst sipping complimentary sake.

 So, what was it that underpinned So Fujii’s collection?
 In his own words, the connection and exchange of emotions he had witnessed between pet and owner.
 So Fujii recognised that this emotion could vary, from ‘happiness, joy, sometimes frustration and sadness,’ and sought to depict this variation.